alefragnani/vscode-bookmarks/README.md

 When you work with **multi-root** workspaces, the extension can manage the bookmarks individually for each folder.

-Simply define `saveBookmarksInProject` as `true` on your **User Settings** or in the **Workspace Settings**, and when you run the `Numbered Bookmarks: List from All Files` command, you will be able to select from which folder the bookmarks will be shown.
+Simply define `saveBookmarksInProject` as `true` on your **User Settings** or in the **Workspace Settings**, and when you run the `Bookmarks: List from All Files` command, you will be able to select from which folder the bookmarks will be shown.

 ![List](images/bookmarks-list-from-all-files-multi-root.gif)